-72. La Mesa similarly prohibits residents from traveling to or from the shelter except by privately owned vehicles or the shelter's shuttles.
-As with Bridges, the lockin/shut-out policy is required by the government.
-Illumination Foundation's contract with the City specifically provides that residents "may not walk off or on [the] property."
-La Mesa Shelter Management and Operation Plan 2019, Illumination Foundation, (2019), at 24.7

-73. Although the justification for the lock-in/shut-out policy is to purportedly ensure surrounding businesses and neighborhoods are not adversely impacted by people staying at the shelters, both shelters are located across the street from each other on a dead-end street that butts up against a major freeway.
+- 89. La Mesa similarly prohibited residents from traveling to or from the shelter except by privately owned vehicles or the shelter's shuttles.
+As with Bridges, the lock-in/shut-out policy was required by the government.
+Illumination Foundation's contract with the City specifically provided that residents "may not walk off or on [the] property."
+La Mesa Shelter Management and Operation Plan 2019, Illumination Foundation, (2019), at 24. - 90.
+Although the justification for the lock-in/shut-out policy is to purportedly ensure surrounding businesses and neighborhoods are not adversely impacted by people staying at the shelters, both shelters are located across the street from each other on a dead-end street that butts up against a major freeway.
 E.g. Anaheim City Council Agenda Report from the Office of the City Manager, Dec.
-6, 2018, at 2; see Map at Appendix A. The shelters are located next to the Taboo Gentleman's strip club, an industrial contracting/ metal-fabrication company, and a self-storage facility.
+6, 2018, at 2; see Map at Appendix A. The shelters are located next to the Taboo Gentleman's strip club, an industrial contracting/metal-fabrication company, and a self-storage facility.
 There are no houses or other residences in the area aside from the shelters themselves.
 There are no restrictions on other establishments' foot traffic.
-Only shelter residents face these prohibitions.

-74. The lock-in/shut-out policy segregates shelter residents from the community without legitimate justification, making it unreasonably difficult for shelter residents to travel locally to work and keep medical and other appointments.
+Only shelter residents face these prohibitions. - 91.
+The lock-in/shut-out policy segregates shelter residents from the community without legitimate justification, making it unreasonably difficult for shelter residents to travel locally to work and keep medical and other appointments.
 At bottom, the policy is based on stereotypes of homeless people.

-С. SUBSTANDARD LIVING CONDITIONS
+C. SUBSTANDARD LIVING CONDITIONS

-75. Conditions at the three shelters are so unsanitary that they pose a risk to the health and well-being of shelter residents.
-The shelters fail to meet minimum habitability standards for residential facilities.
-The Courtyard lacks any heating or cooling, resulting in extreme heat in the summer and frigid temperatures in the winter.
-Residents are forced to sleep in areas with no roof, and are exposed to the elements.
-Residents regularly become sick in the winter due to the frigid temperatures and unsanitary conditions, and during the summer, shelter temperatures can soar to 100 degrees Fahrenheit.

-76. All three shelters are infested with pests, including rodents, bedbugs, pigeons, and roaches.
-Residents are forced to endure pests infesting and defecating on their belongings, including in their sleeping areas.
-Residents are repeatedly bit by bedbugs, and sometimes the bites become infected.
-The number of working toilets and showers is woefully inadequate for the number of residents and also poorly maintained.
-At the Courtyard, there are only three permanent bathrooms for over 200 women.
-The bathrooms are filthy, covered in blood and feces, and toilet paper is rationed by shelter staff.
-The portable toilets are overflowing with waste, causing illness and infections in the residents.
-The number of working showers at the shelters is inadequate for the number of residents and poorly maintained.
+- 92. Conditions at the three shelters were so unsanitary that they posed a risk to the health and well-being of shelter residents.
+The shelters failed to meet minimum habitability standards for residential facilities.
+The Courtyard lacked any heating or cooling, resulting in extreme heat in the summer and frigid temperatures in the winter.
+Residents were forced to sleep in areas with no roof, and were exposed to the elements.
+Residents regularly became sick in the winter due to the frigid temperatures and unsanitary conditions, and during the summer, shelter temperatures sometimes soared to 100 degrees Fahrenheit. - 93.
+All three shelters were infested with pests, including rodents, bedbugs, pigeons, and roaches.
+Residents were forced to endure pests infesting and defecating on their belongings, including in their sleeping areas.
+Residents were repeatedly bit by bedbugs, and sometimes the bites became infected.
+The number of working toilets and showers was and is woefully inadequate for the number of residents and also poorly maintained.
+At the Courtyard, there were only three permanent bathrooms for over 200 women.
+The bathrooms were filthy, covered in blood and feces, and toilet paper was rationed by shelter staff.
+The portable toilets were overflowing with waste, causing illness and infections in the residents.
+The number of working showers at the shelters was and is inadequate for the number of residents and were poorly maintained.